sbednarz/scilab/2020/02/README.md

 disp(fun1(10))
 ```

-Follow the code line-by-line try to understand.
-Do more experiments undr the console to better understand the matter.
+Follow the code line-by-line, and try to understand.
+Play with the code to see what happened.

-Create new script in Scilab, copy and paste the code, and run the script:
+Create a new script in Scilab, copy and paste the code, and run the script:

 ```scilab
 function y = fun2 (x)